IngoClemens/placeReflection/README.md

 # Place Reflection
 Maya tool: Perform a reflection-based placement of lights (or any other object) on a mesh.

-**Place Reflection is under the terms of the MIT License**
+**placeReflection and quickZoom are under the terms of the MIT License**

 ### Description:

 This tool creates a standard dragger context which places the selected object at a reflected position based on the view vector and the surface normal of a mesh at the cursor position.
-Though any object can be placed this way it's main usage is to easily place a light so that the main light reflection occurs at the point of the cursor.
+Though any object can be placed this way it's main usage is to easily place a light so that the light reflection occurs at the point of the cursor.

 The tool has two modes: